return to Natural Dog Health Remedies

 In severe cases, the dog may become unconscious and sometimes die.

 The severity of the symptoms depends on the level of the blood glucose and how fast the blood glucose level drops.
 If left untreated, a dog showing mild symptoms of hypoglycemia can deteriorate rapidly.
-Immediate veterinary treatment is essential - dogs suffering from prolonged hypoglycemia or repeated occurrences of the condition can have permanent damage to their brains.

-First Aid for Hypoglycemia in Dogs
+First Aid Treatment for Dogs with Hypoglycemia

 If your dog is prone to hypoglycemia, you should always be prepared to deal with the onset of the condition.

-As mentioned above, hypoglycemia is very dangerous and can kill if left without treatment.
-Immediately veterinary treatment is essential.
 However, before getting to the vet, there are several things that you can do to prevent the condition from deteriorating.

 The first thing to do is to get the blood glucose back to a safe level.
 This can be done by giving your dog a source of sugar such as syrup, honey, or jam by mouth.